SunStarSys/www/content/CMS/features.md

 - node.js for markdown rendering with CPU clustering
 - Quick Commit now the default setting for most circumstances.

+## Better support for Mailing Diffs and Creating Clones

+- DMARC-protected
+- Uses SRS and Reply-To for ezmlm-compatibility
+- All users are Authenticated via Google's OpenID-Connect Service

 ## Not the ugly duckling it used to be

 - Bootstrap (Solarized) styling